 Donations can be made in his honor to Friends of Paradis des Indiens or The Mortel Foundation High Hopes for Haiti.
 Links are below:

-To send flowers to Adolphe's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Adolphe M. Sajous, please visit our floral store.